telus/tds-core/guide/contributing/developer-guide.md

 Use the `type` field to inform lerna what Conventional Commit you intend to use:

-* For breaking changes, use the **feat** commit type with body text that begins with the phrase "BREAKING CHANGE"
+* For breaking changes, use the **feat** commit type with body text that begins with the phrase "BREAKING CHANGE:"
 * For minor changes, use the **feat** commit type
 * For patches, use the **fix** commit type